SuperMewio/Mew-Dark/README.md

 # Mew-Dark
-Dark color scheme for KDE to fit my own likes and because there was no dark scheme dark enough for me on KDE
+Dark color scheme for KDE to fit my own likes and because there was no dark scheme dark enough for me on the KDE store.

 To install, open a terminal and type the following: